DhammikePremachandra/DhammikePremachandra/README.md

 - [LinkedIn](https://www.linkedin.com/in/dhammikepremachandra)
 - [Portfolio Website](dhammikepremachandra.github.io/Portfolio-website)

-Feel free to explore my repositories and reach out if you have any further clarifications or oppertunities!
+Feel free to explore my repositories and reach out if you have any further clarifications or opportunities!